 Seek information only from trusted sources, such as local and global health authorities, to ensure that you have the right information to act upon.

 Here are some other methods you can adopt:

 - Do not follow every media channel.
 Choose one or two official channels to subscribe to

-- Avoid forwarding any Covid-19 myths or news that has not been verified
+- Avoid forwarding any COVID-19 myths or news that have not been verified

 - Ask a friend or colleague to share relevant information privately if you feel overwhelmed